Go back

 Post-Release.
 Problems & My Solutions:

-Onboarding Overload: The onboarding process, designed to gather basic user info for our matching algorithm, became excessively long (2 + 9 steps), leading to a significant Hotjar drop-off rate of ~60% and a profile completion rate of only 31%.
+The onboarding process, designed to gather basic user info for our matching algorithm, became excessively long (2 + 9 steps), causing a 60% drop-off rate; only 31% of users completed profiles.

 I shortened onboarding to 4 steps, made it appear in context, and showed it after giving immediate value - top job positions.
 This boosted 100% profile completion from 31% to 49%, reducing drop-off to ~25%.